ventilate-schools/ventilate-schools.github.io/index.md

 title: Schools Ventilation Project
 ---

-# Rationale as a Haiku
+# Rationale for this site .. as a Haiku

 <div>
 In halls of learning,<br>